dmd-program/dmd-100/topics/interaction_design.md

 > ... changes will be realized by designers, and by a specific breed of designers: those creative designers who are both artists and engineers and who are able to balance, over an extended period of time, technology and aesthetics without ever losing sight of the most important facet of design: humanity. \[3\]

+Consumer product design is located in a field called Industrial Design, a term coined in the early 20th century.
+In the mid-20th century, ergonomics, or the interaction between people and equipment, emerged.
+After microcomputers were invented, product design began to inlude software.
+This shifted design away from ergonomics into interaction design.

 To design an interaction, a designer must seek to know:

 * True goals of the interaction \(this is sometimes different than stated goals\)